-Here are some tips Fuzzy Math has learned over the past 6 years conducting B2B and enterprise user research.
+Here are some tips Fuzzy Math has learned over the past several years conducting B2B and enterprise user research.

 First, respect the hierarchy and work top-down.

 Don’t try to skip past the Economic Buyer; instead, start your relationship building there.
 After all, you aren’t just a researcher and/or designer, you are a bridge between business, marketing, design, and implementation.
 That requires attention to a series of key relationships.

 With the Economic Buyer, it’s incredibly important to have buy-in from the top down.
 It also provides you with the necessary access to their team’s time.
 So start there with a quick question and answer session at this level, in place of more robust user research sessions you might perform with end users.
 Then as you understand the team structure, start to ask questions about their team in order to identify any roadblocks to gaining access.
 Utilize your time with the Economic Buyer to build justification for pulling End Users away from their business tasks for your research.

 You’ll most likely encounter a number of levels in a hierarchy before you find your true user.
 However, if you start forming relationships and continually build your case for research you’ll get to the End User.

 We’ll cover the production of impactful findings reports in our third blog post but take note that your resulting design will need to satisfy both the end user and the economic buyer.

 Second, talk to people on the periphery and work side-to-side.